-Piles of Tiles with the color tiles and/or the snap cubes
+Piles of Tiles with the color tiles and/or the Connecting Cubes

-Let students free play and build with the tiles and snap cubes.
+Let students free play and build with the tiles and Connecting Cubes.
 For students who need more direction, give them a pile of tiles, and challenge them to figure out which color occurs most.